jebalert/pi-tribute/README.md

 ## Deployment

-This site is automatically deployed to GitHub Pages using GitHub Actions.
-Any push to the `main` branch will trigger a new deployment.
+This site is automatically deployed using GitHub Pages and is accessible at [https://mmmpi.com](https://mmmpi.com).

 To deploy manually:
 1. Go to the "Actions" tab in the GitHub repository
 2. Select the "Deploy to GitHub Pages" workflow
 3. Click "Run workflow"

+### Custom Domain Setup

+The site is configured to use a custom domain (mmmpi.com) with HTTPS enabled.
+The configuration includes:

+- Custom domain configuration in GitHub Pages settings
+- CNAME file in the public directory
+- DNS records pointing to GitHub Pages servers
+- Automatic HTTPS certificate provisioning through GitHub Pages

 ## Technology Stack